Hire the Top 2% of

 “The biggest advantage and benefit of working with Arc is the tremendous reduction in time spent sourcing quality candidates.
 We’re able to identify the talent in a matter of days.”

-According to the U.S. Bureau of Labor Statistics, the medium annual wage for software developers in the U.S. was $120,730 in May 2021.
+According to the U.S. Bureau of Labor Statistics, the medium annual wage for developers in the U.S. was $120,730 in May 2021.
 What this amounts to is around $70-100 per hour.
 Note that this does not include the direct cost of hiring, which totals to about $4000 per new recruit, according to Glassdoor.

-Your future Data Science developer is
+Your future data scientist is

 just around the corner!